Creating an intuitive AI powered ticker analysis

 Analysts Opinions Card

-A card designed to help users understand analysts’ opinions, projected target prices, and trend changes over time.
+Designed to help users understand analysts' opinions, projected target prices, and trend changes over time.

 Card inside the Ticker Analysis and it's open version.